opil/documentation/docs/admin/OPIL/opil_server.md

 | Packaging area | In this area ready products and packaged and finally packaged products area transported back to warehouse area for storage. |

 ### Determining the zero point and scale
 In order to align the factory floor installations with the planned layout it is necessary to define a zero point for the layout.
 This will be the origin for all measurements for installations and annotations.
+The zero point should selected so that:
+1. It is a fixed point of a fixed structure on the factory floor
+1. It is accurately aligned with layout and the physical factory floor
+1. It is easy to measure distances from this point to other meaningful positions, e.g. pallet locations.

+> For example, selecting a corner of the layout image is not a suitable zero point since in most cases it is outside the building or somewhere in the middle of the floor.
+Selecting a point like this makes it impossible to accurately align the layout with the factory floor inside OPIL.

 In this guide we have selected a corner of one of the columns in the middle of the layout as our zero point.
 See picture below.
 ![demo_map_zero.png](./img/demo_map_zero.png)

 Next you need to determine the following values for configuring all OPIL Server modules: